josephGZC/molecular_dynamics_MOFs_Cd/README.md

     the oxygen and carbon atoms of the substituted carboxylic groups.
 </p>

+### D. Conclusion

+Molecular dynamics simulations demonstrated the potential of UiO-66 derivatives as effective adsorbents for Cd(II) ions.
+When comparing the performance of the carboxylic derivatives of UiO-66, it was UiO-66-(COOH)<sub>4</sub> that achieved slightly better percent removal values.
+A more pronounced difference in performance was observed in the calculation of water percent removal.
+A clear trend emerged wherein water percent removal decreased as the number of carboxylic acid substituents increased.
+Thus, UiO-66-(COOH)<sub>4</sub> exhibited remarkable Cd(II) percent removal (up to 88%) while minimizing water uptake.
+Radial distribution functions revealed that the hydration of cadmium within MOFs plays a critical role in the adsorption process via hydrogen bonding.
+Additionally, the preference of Cd(II) towards electrostatic interaction with the oxygen atoms of the carboxylic acid substituent relay the importance of incorporating negatively charged groups to enhance MOF performance.

+The findings of this study suggest that UiO-66-(COOH)<sub>4</sub> is a promising candidate for cadmium removal from water.
+The results also provide valuable insights into Cd(II) interactions with specific functional groups, which could inform future functionalization of metal-organic frameworks for water purification.
+To enhance the current investigation, it is recommended to simulate a range of metal pollutants to assess specificity across contaminants.
+Additionally, increasing the size of the MOF in simulations could accommodate a wider range of initial metal concentrations.
+Finally, laboratory synthesis and testing of UiO-66-(COOH)<sub>4</sub> would provide essential experimental validation of its removal efficiency.

 <!-- This is commented out.
 <p align="center" width="100%">
     <img width="59.6%" src="https://github.com/user-attachments/assets/670ffb80-35cc-47b8-925a-9a1308a45f70">